jayeshpaluru/jayeshpaluru/README.md

 # Hi there, I'm Jayesh Paluru 👋

-I'm a data science student at the University of Texas at Dallas, a data science intern at Humana, and a Google and IBM certified data analyst.
-I am passionate about data science, data analysis, web development, machine learning and artificial intelligence.
+I'm a data science student at the University of Texas at Dallas with experience at a Fortune 50 and a Big 4 Bank.
+I am currently trying to break into Big Tech and make cool projects.

-Check out my personal website: https://portfolio-jayesh-palurus-projects.vercel.app/

 ## 📈 My GitHub Stats